Crime Scenes, Detectives, Experts And Drafting Legislation

 Founded in 1789, Georgetown University is recognized worldwide for excellence in international relations, politics, medicine, and law.
 It is consistently ranked as one of America’s top 20 universities.
 Famous alumni include US President Bill Clinton, actor Bradley Cooper, and the Crown Prince of Spain.
 Ideally situated in Washington, D.C., Georgetown is the perfect setting for a pre-college program.

 Leadership Initiatives has partnered with Georgetown for over a decade and have been recognized multiple times with the Outstanding Community Partner Award.
-We’ve created six first-of-their-kind programs for students who come from all 52 states and multiple countries from around the world.
+We’ve created six first-of-their-kind programs for students who come from all 50 states and nations from across the globe.
 This summer, expand your horizons at one of the top universities in the world in the nation's capital.

 Leadership Initiatives Youth Development Programs are granted exclusive access to experts, facilities, technology and educational opportunities from our partners.
 In addition our programs are heavily subsidized by our sponsors allowing our programs to offer additional benefits that no other summer program in the world can offer.

-Please click the on the sections above to learn about our programs our specialized student housing, meal plans, student travel and more.
+Please click on the sections above to learn about our programs, our specialized student housing, meal plans, student travel, and more.
 Click below to learn about our academic benefits.

 In addition to unparalleled access to mentors, experts, and direct action, students will select from a list of available locations on Choose Your Own Adventure sessions!

-Officials will provide private tours of places like the DC Appeals Court, Cancer Research Center at the National Institute of Health and the Israeli Embassy.
+Officials will provide private tours of select DC sites including the World Bank, National Institute of Health and Congressional Offices.
 These exclusive tours allow a small group of students an opportunity to ask in-depth questions and make personal connections with top-tier institutions.

 Embassy of the People’s Republic of China,